-Horizon Europe is the EU’s research and framework programme; the largest transnational research and innovation programme with a budget of €95.5 billion for a 7-year period (from 2021-2027), including €5.4 billion from the Next Generation EU instrument, particularly to support the green and digital recovery from the COVID-19 crisis.
+Horizon Europe is the largest EU research & innovation programme that has been ever launched to-date by the European Commission.
+And it is no easy task to figure out which Horizon Europe call best fits a particular project idea.
+Horizon Europe is also the most ambitious transnational research & innovation programme with a budget of €95.5 billion for a 7-year period (from 2021-2027), including €5.4 billion from the Next Generation EU instrument, particularly to support the green and digital recovery from the COVID-19 crisis.

 Pillar I – Excellent Science